Everyday Essentials for Luanda

 Ride-hailing

-Etiquette & common sense
+Etiquette & safety basics

 - For non-app taxis, agree the fare before the ride.